-The following can be easily deduced from the uniqueness of normal forms in graphs of groups (see \cite[Thm.
-2.6]{LS1979}). \begin{observation} Every element of $G$ is represented by some very reduced word.
-Every two equivalent reduced words are connected by a sequence of moves that are either of the following forms: \begin{enumerate}[label=(\roman*)] \item replacing $(t \omega)$ with $(\omega t)$ for $t\in T_{\Omega}^{\pm 1}$ and $\omega\in\Omega\in\D$, \item deleting a subword of the form $(hh^{-1})$ for $h\in H$, \item replacing a subword of the form $(hh')$ with $(hh')$, for $\theta,\theta'\in\Theta$ satisfying $hh'\neq 1$ (where $\ast$ denotes group composition), \end{enumerate} or an inverse of one of such moves.
+\begin{lem} Every element of $G$ is represented by some very reduced word.
+Every two equivalent reduced words are connected by a sequence of moves, where each move is one of the following: \begin{enumerate}[label=(\Roman*)] \item replace $t \omega$ by $\omega t$ for $t\in T_{\Omega}^{\pm 1}$ and $\omega\in\Omega\in\D$, \item delete a subword of the form $hh^{-1}$ for $h\in H$, \item replace a subword of the form $hh'$ with $h \ast h'$, for $h, h' \in H$ with $hh'\neq 1$ (where $\ast$ denotes group composition), \end{enumerate} or an inverse of one of the above moves.
 Given a word $w$ in $T^{\pm1}$ it is possible to obtain an equivalent reduced word by performing moves of type \ref{type1} and their inverses, types \ref{type2} and \ref{type3} as well as moves of the following type: \begin{enumerate}[label=(\Roman*)] \item removing a subword of the form $tt^{-1}$, where $t\in T_{\mathcal{D}}^{\pm1}$. \end{enumerate} \end{lem}